simpledotorg/dhis2-hypertension-package/doc/installation_guide.md

 ##### Setup
 - Run the script:[update-htn-and-diabetes-visits-in-legacy-data.sql](https://github.com/simpledotorg/dhis2-hypertension-package/blob/main/scripts/update-htn-and-diabetes-visits-in-legacy-data.sql)
+- To be run only ONCE to update the event data values of visits in your system.

 #### Benefits of This Approach
 Overcomes the limitation of filtering events across different Program Stages by bringing the data from two program stages to one program stage.